fireship-io/fireship.io/hugo/content/lessons/angularfire-google-oauth/index.md

 ### Observe the AuthState

 The most important element this feature is being able to react to changes to the user's authentiaction state.
 When logged-out, will have an Observable of `null`.
 When logged-in, we want to [switchMap](/snippets/rxjs-switchmap) to an Observable of the user's profile document in Firestore.
-This is equivilent *joining* custom data and we can set this up in the constructor.
+This is equivalent *joining* custom data and we can set this up in the constructor.

 {{< figure src="img/firestore-custom-user-data.png" alt="custom user data in the Firestore database" caption="Notice how the UID on the document also matches user's assigned UID from firebase auth." >}}